yeoman/yeoman/readme.md

 ## Docs

-The current documentation exists [here](https://github.com/yeoman/yeoman/blob/master/cli/docs/docs.md).
+The current documentation can be found [here](https://yeoman.github.com/docs).